 Only a few days separated when the crowds cheered and sang loudly and joyously as Jesus rode into Jerusalem until the religious and civic leaders had him hung on a cross to die.
-Our Palm/Passion Sunday compresses that emotional roller coaster into a few minutes.
+Our Palm/Passion Sunday compresses that emotional roller coaster into a few minutes through a parade and impressive music.

 Come and join the parade, waving palm branches and singing joyously: “Hosanna!”
 “God save us!” as we proclaim that the stone that the builders rejected has indeed become the cornerstone for our lives.